FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 Sudden belly swelling

-Collapse, severe weakness
+Collapse or severe weakness

-Or your cat can’t stand/walk normally.
+Or your cat cannot stand or walk normally.

-Severe wobbliness, head tilt, or sudden confusion.
+Such as severe wobbliness, head tilt, or sudden confusion.

 Not eating for 24 hours